Inference in partially identified moment models via regularized optimal transport

-Second, the implied estimation procedure involves solving an empirical version of the classical OT problem, which is known to be sensitive to sampling noise and having a slow convergence rate and a nonstandard limit distribution.
+Second, the implied estimation procedure involves solving an empirical version of the classical OT problem, which is known to be sensitive to sampling noise and to have a slow convergence rate and a nonstandard limit distribution.
 To overcome this challenge, we employ \emph{entropic regularization}, which penalizes the negative entropy of the joint distribution.
 Entropic OT has been widely used in statistics and machine learning since the seminal works by \citet{cuturi2013sinkhorn} and \citet{galichon2022cupid}, see the literature review below.
 This regularization yields a strictly convex problem that restores the usual $\sqrt{n}$-convergence and asymptotic normality, albeit at a cost of introducing a regularization bias.
 It is also computationally attractive, admitting fast implementation via the \emph{Sinkhorn algorithm} for the inner (entropic OT) problem and the projected gradient ascent for the outer problem in the max-min representation \eqref{eq:dist-intro}.

 Third, we develop a procedure to test hypotheses and construct confidence regions for the identified set.
 To this end, we establish a uniform central limit theorem (CLT) for the entropic OT value uniformly in direction $u\in \B$ and parameter $\theta\in\Theta$.
-We build on \citet{mena2019statistical} and \citet{goldfeld2024statistical} and extend their framework to accommodate arbitrary smooth cost functions.
+We build on \citet{mena2019statistical} and \citet{goldfeld2024statistical} and extend their results to accommodate a broad class of smooth cost functions.
 To the best of our knowledge, we are the first to establish a CLT of such generality for the entropic OT value.